-Sydney Rose is a visual artist living and working in Sudbury, Ontario.
+Sydney Rose is an analog collage artist living and working in Sudbury, Ontario.

 With creative interests that lie in the notion of play, tactility, accessibility, lateral thinking and upcycling, her works aim to evoke a familiar feeling of nostalgia; compositions that toy with reality while exploring the possibilities in the grey areas of knowledge and what we define as truth in our daily lives.

 A scavenger of sorts, her image sources include discarded books and artworks that have been damaged and abandoned.
 By isolating and combining these images in new ways and with other materials, her works tell stories of human behaviour and habits – observations of our knack for creation and destruction, our ties to tradition and desire for endless progress, the search for order in chaos, and other conundrums.@thecollageclub on Instagram.

 Her work has also been featured as part of CBC Arts’ Exhibitionists, in a mini-doc by Sudbury-based filmmaker and photographer Brandon Gray, that explores influences that are rooted in home town and her family history.